Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 Screen_Shot_2022-05-16_at_9.29.14_PM.png Screen_Shot_2022-10-25_at_2.07.51_PM.png

-The lower tongue gripping surface is a sheet of up to 10,000 (depending on size) accupuncture needle sized points (shown left) in a carpet of "tongue velcro" that has been shaped to fit the patient and then bonded to the lower base appliance, as shown below right.
-The tiny points grip the sensitive tissues on the underside of the tongue like a non-skid surface.
+The upper tongue gripping surface is a sheet of up to 4,000 (depending on size) bristles that are sized to fit between the filiform papillae that cover the dorsal surface (top) of the tongue.
+The sheet is curved to fit each patient's tongue.
+The lower tongue gripping surface is a sheet of up to 10,000 (depending on size) accupuncture needle sized points (shown left) which form a carpet of "tongue velcro."
+The carpet is shaped to fit the inner border of the mandible and the lower dentition and then bonded to the lower base appliance, where the tiny points grip the sensitive tissues on the underside of the tongue like a non-skid surface, as seen below right.

 _DSC1103_2.jpg _DSC1999.jpg